Can Menopause Cause a Metallic Taste in the Mouth? Let’s Find Out!

 Recent research[1] has suggested that estrogen receptors are present in the taste buds.
 And so, it’s reasonable to assume that estrogen levels can affect the way we perceive taste.

 During menopause, estrogen drops to much lower levels than our bodies are accustomed to.
-In some cases, this decrease can manifest as a seemingly unexplainable metallic taste in the mouth.
+In some cases, this decrease in estrogen can manifest as a seemingly unexplainable metallic taste in the mouth.

 Dry Mouth

 Another menopause-related reason for an unusual metallic taste is dry mouth.
-Dry mouth is a surprisingly common side effect of menopause, and some women report that a lack of saliva can also change the way they perceive taste.
+It is a surprisingly common side effect faced by women going through menopause, and some women also report that a lack of saliva can also change the way they perceive taste.

 Burning Mouth Syndrome